Apprenticeships in Learning & Development

 Level 5 Apprenticeship – Learning and Development Consultant / Business Partner

-Apprentices studying this programme with cHRysos HR will undertake the CIPD Intermediate Certificate or Intermediate Diploma in Learning and Development.
+Apprentices studying this programme with cHRysos HR will undertake the CIPD Associate Diploma in Organisational Learning and Development.

-The apprenticeship duration is 18 to 24 months and any entry requirements are established by the apprentice’s employer.
+The apprenticeship duration is about 24 months and any entry requirements are established by the apprentice’s employer.

 Apprentices who successfully complete this programme are eligible for Associate level membership of the CIPD (Assoc CIPD).